branflakes6/Margaret-Hamilton/README.md

 Hamilton is also credited with coining the term “Software Engineering” to define programming as a legitimate science and a branch of engineering.
 While we may take the term for granted nowadays there is no doubt that having a name like this was extremely important in the early days of the field, it gave outsiders some insight in to the kind of work that was being done and helped cement software as a powerful and complex tool.

 Without Hamilton it is very possible that Apollo 11 would have crashed during landing, a disaster that would have not only been a great tragedy and setback for humanity but could have also done incredible damage to the idea of software engineering.
 If Apollo 11 crashed killing all aboard due to a computer failure it would have cast a shadow over the entire field, the public would have developed a distrust of computing and it would have provided a platform for those inside the scientific community who deemed it a hobby rather than a science.

+At NASA Hamilton helped to show the world the benefit of software and its ability to prevent human error.
+The original plans for the Apollo program had no mention of software and there was a prevailing opinion at NASA that “Astronauts don’t make mistakes” as they are highly trained and highly intelligent.
+Hamilton pushed the idea that software should always be capable of detecting and preventing any human mistakes no matter how trivial or unlikely they may be.
+She was one of the first engineers to understand the value of a complete system of error checks.
+This is an idea that permeated through out the industry from Hamilton and led to the idea of rigid testing and being prepared for anything the end user may try to do with your software.

 ### Sources